hpaulkeeler/detcov/README.md

 # detschedule
 Determinantal scheduling in wireless networks (in MATLAB or Python).

 We propose a new class of algorithms for randomly scheduling wireless network.
-The idea is to use (discrete) determinantal point processes (subsets) to randomly schedule medium access for repulsive subsets of potential transmitters and receivers.
-This approach can be seen as a  natural  extension of (spatial) Aloha, which schedules transmissions independently.
+The idea is to use (discrete) determinantal point processes (subsets) to randomly schedule medium access for subsets of transmitters and receivers.
+This approach can be seen as a natural extension of the (spatial) Aloha scheme, which schedules transmissions independently.

-# Starting point
-For a starting point, run the (self-contained) files DemoDetPoisson.m or DemoDetPoisson.py to simulate or sample a single determinantally-thinned Poisson point process.
-The determinantal simulation is also performed by the file funSimSimpleDPP.m/py, which requires the eigendecomposition of a L kernel matrix.
+For a demonstration of a determinantal process, run the (self-contained) files DemoDetPoisson.m or DemoDetPoisson.py to simulate or sample a single determinantally-thinned Poisson point process.

 # Papers
 Some of the code  was used to generate results for published papers.